Keeping Up With Technology in the Workplace

-- Take advantage of the training opportunities offered by your firm’s software and technology vendors on their latest releases.
+- Take advantage of any training opportunities offered by your firm’s software and technology vendors.

-- Take advantage of every training opportunity offered by your firm on the different technology tools available for employee use.
+- Use the training opportunities offered by your firm on the different technology tools available for employee use.

-Effective managers recognize the danger of developing a small, narrow view of what is a big, ever-changing world.
-They take the initiative to pursue many or all of the steps outlined above and they strive to translate their insights and observations into, “What this means for our firm is…,” type analyses.
+Managers should recognize the danger of developing a small, narrow view of this ever-changing landscape.
+They should take the initiative to pursue any or all developing methods and strive to translate their insights and observations into actions they can take.

-At some point, everyone changes jobs, whether inside their same firm or outside with a new employer.
-Employers expect you to be current with technology and capable of quickly leveraging the tools in the new role.
-Gone are the days when managers could rely on their team members to provide all of the technical skills while they “managed.”
-Instead, every person on a team, including you as the manager, must be conversant with and capable of leveraging the latest and greatest tools.
+Employers need and expect you to be current with technology and capable of quickly leveraging new ideas.
+Managers can no longer afford to rely on their team members and peers to provide all of the technical skills while they manage the workplace.
+Instead, every person on a team, including you as the manager, must be familiar with and capable of leveraging the latest tech tools.

 We live and work in a remarkable period of ever-advancing technology.
-While these tools are powerful assistants in our drive to manage, lead and compete, the pace with which they change creates stress and more work for everyone.
-Strive to remain current and not let your skills and knowhow grow old.
-Your regular diligence in this area, much like regularly attending the gym will pay dividends for you as a manager, your firm and for you in your career.
+While these tools are powerful assistants in our drive to manage, lead, and compete the pace with which they change raises costs both in money and time spent learning.